williamberman/controlnet_model_cards/README.md

 Controlnet comes with multiple auxiliary models, each which allows a different type of conditioning

 The auxiliary conditioning is passed directly to the diffusers pipeline.
-If you want to process on image to create the auxiliary conditioning, external dependencies are required.
+If you want to process an image to create the auxiliary conditioning, external dependencies are required.

 Controlnet's auxiliary models are trained with stable diffusion 1.5.
 Experimentally, the auxiliary models can be used with other diffusion models such as dreamboothed stable diffusion.